ml4health/ml4health.github.io/2018_content/pages/poster_instructions.md

-Title: Poster Instructions
+Title: Poster and Slide Instructions
-Date: 2017-11-20
+Date: 2018-11-20
 SkipNavBar: 1

-TODO UPDATE FOR 2018
+## Slide information

+For digital acceptances, please submit your slide using [this link](https://goo.gl/forms/aFd2DKqHSJuDMuoh2) by December 5.
+We will then play your slides during breaks at the workshop.

+You must submit one slide in PDF form.
+Slide should be 4:3 aspect ratio.
+If you submit multiple slides, we will use the most recent one.

+## Poster information

 ### Poster Sizing

 **Portrait format.
-Max size: 20 inches wide and 30 inches tall.**
+Max size: 24 inches wide and 32 inches tall.**

-We have about 50 posters at each session, so PLEASE keep your posters within this size so everyone fits into our assigned room.
+We have about 40 posters at each session, so PLEASE keep your posters within this size so everyone fits into our assigned room.

-*Note that this is different than the suggested poster size for the main NIPS conference.*
+*Note that this is different than the [suggested workshop poster size](https://nips.cc/FAQ/PosterBoardSize) from the main NIPS conference.*

 ### Poster Session Assignments